HITECHCRIME/HC_OVERVIEW/README.md

 (both ways interaction, get personal, send things, choose at random, create engagement)

+A little bit of David Lynch approach:

+- We live as characters in different Hitech Crime Universe timelines (within HCU, not overview branding-wise, not in terms of narrative brand entities).
+We can become selfaware.
+Cross the worlds between fiction and reality.

+> Spirit of film (giant)
+> Spirit of tv (midget)
+> Spirit of internet (?) (the fire itself?) < --- time to face this demon

+- commentary on consumable ficticious violence and the meaning of meaning

 # Transmedia Storytelling Notes
 1. Transmedia storytelling represents a process where integral elements of a fiction get dispersed systematically across multiple delivery channels for the purpose of creating a unified and coordinated entertainment experience.
 Ideally, each medium makes it own unique contribution to the unfolding of the story.
 So, for example, in The Matrix franchise, key bits of information are conveyed through three live action films, a series of animated shorts, two collections of comic book stories, and several video games.
 There is no one single source or ur-text where one can turn to gain all of the information needed to comprehend the Matrix universe.